ForestAdmin/agent-nodejs/docs/datasources/provided/sql.md

 ## Configuration

-Configuration can be as simple as passing an URI to the data source constructor:
+Configuration can be as simple as passing a URI to the data source constructor:

 ```javascript
 const { createAgent } = require('@forestadmin/agent');